MINI Electric review

 Now, it’s the turn of the MINI Electric.
 However, the three-door hatch won’t have it all its own way.
 The market for small fully-electric cars is growing rapidly, as more people seek cleaner alternatives for their urban driving needs.

 Trailblazers such as the Renault Zoe and Nissan Leaf have grown in popularity and led to other manufacturers launching their own take on a small EV.
-Hyundai has produced the Kona Electric SUV, while Kia uses the same battery and motor to power its e-Niro, another compact SUV design.
+Hyundai has produced the Kona Electric SUV, while Kia has its latest Niro EV, another compact SUV design.
 In the supermini space, Peugeot’s e-208 also shares a lot of PSA-group tech with the Vauxhall Corsa-e model and these, along with the Honda e and new electric Fiat 500, will be key rivals for the MINI Electric.

-With the MINI Electric range starting from around £26,000 (including the plug-in car government grant), it undercuts the entry-level Honda e by around £1,600.
-There are three trim levels to choose from: Level 1 is generously equipped with 16-inch alloy wheels, LED headlights, sat-nav and cruise control.
-The mid-spec Level 2 trim adds 17-inch alloys, heated seats and a rear view camera, while the Level 3 cars include a panoramic glass sunroof, a head-up display function and an upgraded Harman Kardon audio system.
+With the MINI Electric range starting from around £29,000, it undercuts the Honda e by around £8,000.
+There are three core trim levels to choose from: Level 1 is generously equipped with a choice of 16 or 17-inch alloy wheels, LED headlights, sat-nav and cruise control.
+The mid-spec Level 2 trim adds 17-inch alloys of different design, heated seats and a rear view camera, while the Level 3 cars include a panoramic glass sunroof and an upgraded Harman Kardon audio system.
+MINI has also introduced the Resolute Edition which comes with Rebel Green solid paint, along with bronze-coloured exterior accents and other cosmetic touches.

 MINI decided on an early facelift for the Electric model in 2021, bringing it into line with the wider hatchback range.
 There were changes to the grille and some exterior trim, along with the introduction of fresh paint options, new alloy wheel designs and a top-of-the-range 'Collection' version.
 Inside, there is a revised infotainment set-up, new buttons for the multi-function steering wheel and extra optional equipment to choose from, such as a heated steering wheel, active cruise control and sun protection glass.